 We are an Emergency Services - Fire District (ESD) (District) - a political subdivisions of the State of Texas.
 We support or provide local emergency fire protection services authorized by the Texas Legislature.
 Our Service District is located in and around the City of Devine, Texas and the Devine Independent School District bound.
 Emergency Service District # 2 imposes a property tax to support or provide these services.
 In addition to other powers, our District may also own real or personal property, enter into contracts, employ officers, agents, employees, and accept donations.

 Our District tax revenues may be used to hire full-time emergency personnel, contract with other entities that have fire suppression services, and/or purchase new equipment and facilities.
 District 2 currently contracts with the Devine Volunteer Fire and Rescue Department.
 The District provides a stable funding source for these services.

 Through these powers and stable funding, established Emergency Service Districts have considerably reduced fire response times.
 Emergency Service District's provide stable funding for fire suppression services, and allow local entities to provide enhanced services - thus saving lives, property, and funds for local citizens.

 The establishment of our Emergency Service Fire District resulted in a fair, evenly-shared financial support mechanism from all the citizens who have access to and receive emergency fire and rescue services from the district.

 Secretary / Records Management

-The commissioners of ESD # 2 have approved the expenditure of funds to build a new fire station on CR 5710 (across the field from the Devine High School).
+Our new Fire Station.
+The commissioners of ESD # 2 approved the expenditure of funds to build a new fire station on CR 5710 (across the field from the Devine High School).
 The station construction is now complete and equipment & supplies are now being moved in from the old station.

 More news coming...